Haata Dhari Chaaluthaa

-Haata Dhari Chalutha is a 2013 Oriya romantic movie directed by Himansu Parija.
+Haata Dhari Chalutha is a 2013 Oriya Drama movie directed by Himansu Parija.
 It was produced by Anubhav Mohanty & Anuprash Mohanty.
 The film stars with Anubhav Mohanty and Barsha Priyadarshini in lead roles.
 The music was given by Prem Anand.
 The film released on 14 June 2013.
 The film was a remake of Telugu film Solo.

 Synopsis

 Sai is an orphan, who wants to marry a girl from a joint family to get blessing from elders.
 He falls in love with Samparna who belongs to a joint family.
 He tries to woo her and finally she falls in love with him.
 Samparna shares a very good relationship with everyone at home, especially her parent Abinash & Sumitra.
 When Abinash Choudhury finds his daughter's relationship with an orphan, he strongly disapproves it.
 Abinash wants his daughter should marry a boy from influential family.
 But at last he agrees and approves the marriage of Sai and Sampurna.